Modeling and Analysis of Data Trading on Blockchain-based Market in IoT Networks: Performance Evaluation

 In this section, we evaluate the derived data trading model, compare and analyze the designed trading protocols.
 In order to evaluate the derived model and compare the three proposed protocols, we setup a network with $N=10000$ NB-IoT devices, where devices randomly play roles as sellers or buyers.
-We validate the results via Monte Carlo Simulations, where we run 1000 realizations for each trading protocol and experiments.
+We validate the results via Monte Carlo Simulations, where we run 1000 realizations for each trading protocol and \rv{experiment}.
 The buyer nodes and seller nodes generate requests following a Poisson distribution process with rates of $\lambda_b$ and $\lambda_s$, respectively.
-The number of buying and selling $\mathcal{T}_i$ requests per day varied from 1 to 20, $\mathcal{T}_i = [1,20]$.
-The number of buyer and seller nodes varied and less than $N$.
-The transmission power $P_t=0.2$W, $E_0=1000$.
-The number of DLT miners are up to 20 miners as maximum, $M=[1,20]$.
+The number of buying and selling $\mathcal{T}_i$ requests per day varied from 1 to 20, $\mathcal{T}_i = [1,20]$. \rv{Additionally, the number of buyer and seller nodes varied and remained less than $N$.} The transmission power \rv{in the experiments are denoted} as $P_t=0.2$W, $E_0=1000$.
+The number of DLT miners are up to 20 miners \rv{at} maximum, $M=[1,20]$.